schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_mice.gif" style="width:342px" /><br/>|<img src="images/fair_mice.gif" style="width:342px" /> |
 | <p style="text-align: center;"> Mice change direction frequently</p> | <p style="text-align: center;"> Mice only change direction when they hit an edge</p>|

 Essentially the same problem as the birds, except it's harder to tell if they're hitting you.
-The solution is essentially the same as well; they only change direction when they hit the wall, and their damage has been reduced.
+The solution is the same as well: they only change direction when they hit the wall, and their damage has been reduced.

 **Guillotine: Removed switchbacks** <a id="desc_guillotine"></a>
 <font size="2"> [[Tech]](#tech_switchbacks) </font>